beboopp-dev/Yii2DoctrineDDD/README.md

 About Modules:
 I like very much, everything inside the same Domain, it still litle messy because of the active records, not easy to detach from model.
 If we try to detach, what i had encounter is to create Repositorys and Adapters, wich it seems the right way but not easy, a lot to refactoring, still a little lost, but starting.
+The tests are also inside each module what helps to simplify.

 I think that DDD (Domain Driven Design) shouldn't be static, it depends always of the project and dimensions of it.
 And also of the project complexity, i think most are crud, but my problem is when we want to get out of the box